waheeb71/vscode-cyber-icon-theme/src/module/README.md

 ### Configure the icons

 When generating the manifest, you can pass configuration options to the `generateManifest` function.
-These options are the same as those used in the VS Code Material Icon Theme extension:
+These options are the same as those used in the VS Code Cyber Icon Theme extension:

 ```typescript
 import { type ManifestConfig, type IconAssociations, type IconPackValue, generateManifest } from 'cyber-icon-theme';